JILLIAN H, Co-ordinator

 REBECCA J, Educational Leader

-Rebecca has returned to a new role supporting Jillian as 2IC and Educational Leader.
-Her energy and enthusiasm will be of great value to help teach and support our educators to become the best they can be.
+Rebecca’s energy and enthusiasm will be of great value to help teach and support our educators to become the best they can be.
 She also inspires some of the more mature staff to continue to learn and confront their ways of teaching, encouraging them to explore new ways of setting the learning environments for the children to promote the children’s curiosity.

 Rebecca has a firm but fair approach with the children, she allows them to explore and challenge the boundaries, discussing with them regularly those boundaries and why we have them.
 She encourages the children to try new and exciting things every day.